 Photoluminescence refers to a form of luminescence that results from photoexcitation.
-Simply, photoluminescence occurs when a material emits light after absorbing a photon from an external light source.
+Simply, photoluminescence occurs when a material emits light after absorbing a photon from an external spectroscopy light source such as a broadband light source or UV light source.
 In photoluminescence spectroscopy, you can measure the intensity of emitted light as a function of wavelength by using an optical spectrometer.
 We recommend that you also use a high energy light source to stimulate all of the available electrons into their excited energy state.

 There are several ways of categorising phenomena within photoluminescence.
 It is firstly important to consider that both radiative and non-radiative emissions will occur within your sample.
 As a form of radiative emission, photoluminescence can then be separated into two main classifications — fluorescence and phosphorescence.
 These both have different energy transition pathways, and therefore very different lifetimes.
 One main way of quantifying photoluminescence efficiency is by measuring the photoluminescent quantum efficiency (PLQE) of a sample.
 You could also measure its photoluminescent quantum yield (PLQY).

 For measuring bulk material properties, you will need a high energy excitation source and a spectrometer (such as the Ossila Optical Spectrometer).
 Your excitation source will work to excite electrons into their higher energy states.
 As they relax, the electrons will then emit photons of a lower energy, which can be detected by your optical spectrometer.

 - Stokes Shift

 - Fluorescence Quenching

 - How to Measure Photoluminescence

 - Equipment Set Up

 - Photoluminescence Quantum Efficiency